 Internationally regarded for his recordings of Schubert lieder and the cantatas of J.S Bach, ARIA Award-nominated baritone David Greco has sung on some of the finest stages across Europe and appeared in celebrated opera festivals including Festival d’Aix-en-Provence and Glyndebourne Festival Opera.

-In 2014 David was he first international singer appointed a position with the Sistine Chapel Choir in the Vatican.
+In 2012 he was the first Australian singer to be appointed a position with the Sistine Chapel Choir in the Vatican, Rome.

 Now an acclaimed interpreter opera and concert work, he appears regularly with Australia’s finest orchestras such as the Australian Brandenburg Orchestra, Australian Chamber Orchestra, and notably the Sydney Symphony in their Helpmann Award-winning concerts of Bach’s Cantata, Ich habe genug.

 He has become closely associated with Britten’s War Requiem, making his debut in this work with West Australia Symphony Orchestra in 2022, and again in 2023 with Melbourne Symphony Orchestra.
 Most recently David appeared as the soloist in Verdi’s Requiem in the Sydney Opera House with Sydney Philharmonia Choirs.